 I don't think it's necessary to travel outside of your town or country for a life of epic adventure, but it does require a certain amount of preparation, and a different way of looking at the world than usual.
 I honestly haven't done enough of this kind of thing in my life recently, but when I have it's been amazing to witness the serendipitous moments of synchronicity unfolding.

 Lots of joy in those moments...

-I'll be working while I'm there, writing and producing large-scale events and projects online and in real life, and running my tiny interactive media agency (check out the new site design).
+I'll be working while I'm there, writing and producing large-scale events and projects online and in real life, and running my tiny interactive media agency.
 I plan to stay in budget hotels, cabanas and communities for longer periods of time, where I can connect reliably to the internet and also maintain a good quality of life.
 I will continue to share a good deal of my experience with you here.

 There's a lot of small details to handle before a trip like this -- especially since I've been living in one place for the better part of the last three years (aside from occasional visits to the Los Angeles area) -- but the major part is getting super clear about what my intention is.

 Here I share with you some very specific details about my approach to preparing for an adventure like this -- what I know, and what I don't -- in hopes that it will spark some interesting reflections for your own approach to life.

 I will be flying in to Guatemala and staying in a small town along one of the most beautiful lakes in the world for about 4-6 weeks most likely.
 From Guatemala I plan to travel over land to Costa Rica (via El Salvador and Nicaragua), and spend the bulk of my time there.

 I want to try a different way of living -- one that isn't wrapped in any of the false socio-cultural frameworks we've been programmed to believe are important in this world.